mediacurrent/theme_generator_8/README.md

 # Mediacurrent Theme Generator

+A scafolding tool built by your friends at [Mediacurrent](https://mediacurrent.com/), to quickly build a modern, component-driven, Drupal 8 or 9 theme.

 > [Yeoman generator](http://yeoman.io/) for Drupal Themes - lets you quickly set up a Drupal 8 theme with sensible defaults and best practices.

 - [What's New](#whats-new)